Kings and Queens (Thirty Seconds to Mars song): Live performances

 On December 10, 2009, Thirty Seconds to Mars performed "Kings and Queens" on The Tonight Show with Conan O'Brien featuring the Street Drum Corps, a string quartet and ten-person choir.
 "Kings and Queens" was performed as the last song of band's Into the Wild Tour.
-Throughout the tour, Jared Leto used to choose audience members to join Thirty Seconds to Mars on stage for the song.
+Throughout the tour, Jared Leto would choose audience members to join the band on stage for the song.
 "Kings and Queens" was played during the Tribus Centum Numerarae, the 300th show of the tour, which garnered the band the Guinness World Record for most live shows during a single album cycle.
 The show took place on December 7, 2011 at the Hammerstein Ballroom in New York City and was broadcast worldwide on the internet.
 At the 2012 O Music Awards in June, it was awarded Best Online Concert Experience.

 On May 13, 2011, Thirty Seconds to Mars recorded a performance for the television program MTV Unplugged during which they played an acoustic version of "Kings and Queens" featuring musicians from the Vitamin String Quartet.
-The song was included on the set list of the band's Love, Lust, Faith and Dreams Tour and was performed both in the original and acoustic version.
+The song was included on the setlist of the band's Love, Lust, Faith and Dreams Tour and was performed both in the original and acoustic version.
 It was also performed on the Carnivores Tour, a tour on which Thirty Seconds to Mars co-headlined with Linkin Park.

 Cover versions and media usage

-The Tufts Beelzebubs covered an a cappella version of "Kings and Queens" during their Spring Show on March 5, 2010, which was later released on their 2011 album, Battle.
+The Tufts Beelzebubs performed an a cappella version of "Kings and Queens" during their Spring Show on March 5, 2010, which was later released on their 2011 album, Battle.
 At the 2012 Contemporary A Cappella Recording Awards on April 5, the cover version won Best Male Collegiate Song and received a nomination for Best Male Collegiate Arrangement for Alexander Koutzoukis.
-"Kings and Queens" was featured in films such as Skyline (2010), Two Rabbits (2012) and John Carter (2012).
-It can also be heard in the trailers for Legend of the Guardians: The Owls of Ga'Hoole, Hugo, and, How to Train Your Dragon 2.
+"Kings and Queens" was featured in films such as Skyline (2010) and Two Rabbits (2012).
+It can also be heard in the trailers for Legend of the Guardians: The Owls of Ga'Hoole, Hugo, and How to Train Your Dragon 2.
 In 2013, the song was used in the episode "The Savage Edge" of the television series North America.
 "Kings and Queens" is available as downloadable content for the music video game series Guitar Hero and Rock Band.
 On June 24, 2014, the London Philharmonic Orchestra premiered a cover version of the song on Vimeo.
 In March 2015, British band You Me at Six covered "Kings and Queens" for Rock Sound magazine.
 The cover version appeared on the compilation Worship and Tributes (2015), released for the 200th issue of the magazine.
 ESPN has used the song and cover versions of it in their tennis coverage.
+In the 2018 episode "Ask the Dust" (S04E01) of the TV series Bosch, a parade of cyclists ride by at night with flashing headlighted tall bicycles just as seen in the music video.
 During the 2022-2023 NFL Season, FOX Sports used the song prior to commercial breaks.